Chocolate Orange Cupcakes

-So I smashed the two together and came up with these delicious things.
+So I smashed the two together and came up with these delicious Chocolate Orange Cupcakes.
 They kind of remind me of the chocolate oranges that you get around the holidays.

 1) Preheat oven to 375 degrees.
 Weigh the ingredients to get the recipe correct.
 Sift cake flour, cocoa powder.

 2) Cream the butter and sugar together until they are light and fluffy in a stand mixer with the paddle attachment.
 Mix all the dry ingredients together and all the wet ingredients separately.

 3) Add about 1/3 of the dry ingredients to the butter and sugar mixture, then add half the wet ingredients, then half of the remaining dry ingredients, the rest of the wet ingredients, and then the rest of the dry ingredients.
 Stir batter until just combined.
 It should be pretty thick.

 1) Separate the egg yolks from the whites.
 Do this one at a time and then add the white to the rest of the whites.

 2) Start beating these with the hand mixer until they are very fluffy and forming light peaks, then slowly pour in the sugar.
 After a few more minutes of beating, stiff peaks will form.